 Daniel J. Dubois is an Associate Research Scientist at Northeastern University’s Khoury College of Computer Sciences, where he is working since 2017.
-In 2011 he obtained the Ph.D. in Information Technology at Politecnico di Milano under the supervision of Prof. Elisabetta Di Nitto in 2011.
+In 2011 he obtained the Ph.D. in Information Technology at Politecnico di Milano under the supervision of Prof. Elisabetta Di Nitto.
 He previously worked at Imperial College London, MIT Media Lab, and IBM Haifa Research Lab.
 He is currently working with Prof. David Choffnes in the Mon(IoT)r Lab to understand the privacy and security implications of smart devices and the Internet of Things.
 In the past he worked on performance prediction and optimization, decentralized adaptation, cloud computing, mobile computing, and gamification of software development.

 - 8/21.
 Paper accepted: IoTLS: Understanding TLS Usage in Consumer IoT Devices (IMC ’21)